AliNisarAhmed/my-notes/Data Intensive Applications/2 - Data Models & Query Languages.md

 OTOH, RethinkDB supports relational like joins

-MongoDB Drivers automaticall resolve document references
+MongoDB Drivers automatically resolve document references

 It seems that relational and document databases are becoming more similar over time, and that is a good thing: the data models complement each other.